East Cornwall Mineral Railway: Connection to the main line

-Regauging and some realignment of the ECMR line was undertaken in 1907-1908; ordinary traffic was only interrupted for two days during the conversion, and the new line from Bere Alston to Callington opened throughout to passengers and freight traffic on 2 March 1908.
-Although the main line of the PD&SWJR was worked by the LSWR, becoming outwardly part of the main line network, the PD&SWJR worked the branch itself, under the management of Colonel Stephens.
+Regauging and some realignment of the ECMR line was undertaken in 1907–1908 but ordinary traffic was only interrupted for two days during the conversion.
+The new line from Bere Alston to Callington opened to passengers and freight traffic on 2 March 1908.
+The Bere Alston to Plymouth section of the PD&SWJR was worked by the LSWR but the PD&SWJR worked the branch itself under the management of Colonel Stephens.

-The original ECMR line was operated as an intrinsic part of the branch, although the incline at Calstock was abandoned.
-As the PD&SWJR branch crossed the Tamar at a high level on viaduct, a wagon lift was provided there to continue access to the quay.
+The former ECMR line was now operated as part of the branch, although the incline at Calstock was abandoned.
+The PD&SWJR branch crossed the Tamar on a high viaduct at Calstock where a wagon lift was provided to allow continued access to the quay.

-The PD&SWJR continued to operate the line itself, forming one of the Colonel Stephens group of minor railways, remaining independent until the "Grouping" of railways in Great Britain under the Railways Act 1921, effective on 1 January 1923, when it became part of the Southern Railway, and later British Railways.
+The PD&SWJR remained independent until the 'Grouping' of railways in Great Britain under the Railways Act 1921 when, on 1 January 1923, it became part of the new Southern Railway, and later British Railways.